 I have always been dedicated to developing the next generation of multicultural scientists and scientific thinkers.
 As a grade school student, I participated and advocated in a program that encouraged young people of color towards aviation careers.
 During my undergraduate studies at the University of Michigan, a group of like-minded classmates and I formed a science, technology, engineering, and mathematics (STEM) mentoring program called Reach Out!
 Our mission was to increase STEM achievement among teens of color.
-During the day, I was gazing at the bright lights of plasma engines in a propulsion laboratory; in the afternoon, I was gazing into the bright faces of our future, local high school students.
+During the day, I was gazing at the bright lights of plasma engines in a propulsion laboratory; in the afternoon, I was gazing into the bright faces of local high school students.
 The bright light in those young people most captured my attention.
 I wanted to help their lights shine brighter, so I charted a different course.
-Even my mom was surprised when I told her I wanted to change my career aspirations from engineering to STEM education, because education, people, connection, and optimism for a brighter tomorrow, have always been my passion.
+Even my mom was not surprised when I told her I wanted to change my career aspirations from engineering to STEM education, because education, people, connection, and optimism for a brighter tomorrow, have always been my passion.

-Overall, my body of work has centered on federal initiatives intended to broaden access to innovative educational practices for diverse and often marginalized populations such as, Investing in Innovation (i3) grants, School Climate Transformation grants, Alliance for Graduate Education and the Professoriate (AGEP), Gaining Early Awareness and Readiness for Undergraduate Programs North Carolina (GEAR UP NC), Minority Science & Engineering Improvement Program (MSEIP), and a Professional Development for Arts Educators (PDAE).
+Overall, my body of work has centered on federal initiatives intended to broaden access to innovative educational practices for diverse and often marginalized populations, including Investing in Innovation (i3) grants, School Climate Transformation grants, Alliance for Graduate Education and the Professoriate (AGEP), Gaining Early Awareness and Readiness for Undergraduate Programs North Carolina (GEAR UP NC), Minority Science & Engineering Improvement Program (MSEIP), and a Professional Development for Arts Educators (PDAE).
 Funding agencies included the National Science Foundation (NSF), The Kellogg Foundation, and the National Aeronautics and Space Administration.
-I have also co-authored chapters focused on gender differences in educational outcome and multicultural perspectives in evaluation in the APA Educational Psychology Handbook, the Handbook of Motivation at School, and the Evaluation and Program Planning peer-reviewed journal, along with numerous reports that aid program leaders to integrate findings into policy and practice.
+I have also co-authored chapters and resources focused on gender differences in educational outcome and multicultural perspectives in evaluation in the APA Educational Psychology Handbook, the Handbook of Motivation at School, and the Evaluation and Program Planning peer-reviewed journal, along with numerous reports that aid program leaders to integrate findings into policy and practice.

 I look forward to a mutually beneficial conversation with you!